xinglin/hugo-site/content/blog/reInvent2018.md

 ** Intelligent tiering: automatically migrate objects from S3 standard to S3 infrequent access, to save customer S3 storage cost
 ** Glacier deep archive: a tape replacement solution.
 Even cheaper than Glacier.

-* AWS DataSync Service: migrate data from on-premise NFS server to S3/EFS.
+* AWS DataSync Service: migrate data between on-premise NFS server and S3/EFS.
 Need to deply a VM at on-premise datacenter to run the DataSync agent.
+Mentioned use of compression and multi-part PUTs to improve the transfer performance.
+Audiences also asked the support of Object store/SMB/HDFS as another source.

 * New Database services